fly-apps/fly-nextjs-template/README.md

 Replace `$YOUR_APP_NAME` with whatever name you'd like.
 This command will generate a Dockerfile and a `fly.toml` for you.

-Next, you can make your first deploy in one of two ways:
+Lastly, you can make your first deploy in one of two ways:

 1. Run `fly deploy`
 2. If you've added your `FLY_API_TOKEN` as a repository secret in Github, you can `git push origin main`, and the auto-deploy Github action will deploy it for you.